 Accessibility: Both projects are about a 10-15 minute walk from Mayflower MRT on the Thomson-East Coast Line, which puts the CBD within ~40 minutes by public transport.
 Drivers can expect ~25 minutes to town via the Central Expressway.

-Classification: We’re expecting both projects to be classified Plus, given the central location, school proximity, and Mayflower MRT access.
-This means a 10-year MOP, subsidy clawback on resale, and no whole-flat rentals after MOP.
+Classification: Both projects are classified Plus, which is no surprise given the central location, school proximity, and Mayflower MRT access.
+This means a 10-year MOP, subsidy clawback on resale (8% for both), and no whole-flat rentals after MOP.

 Nearby amenities: You're spoiled for choice between AMK Hub (one MRT stop away at Ang Mo Kio MRT), Mayflower Shopping Centre, and the Bishan-Ang Mo Kio Park for greenery.
 Kebun Baru Mall and Mayflower Shopping and Food Centre are also within walking distance.

-Schools (within ~1km): The Avenue 2 project is across the road from CHIJ St Nicholas Girls' Primary and Secondary School—a major draw for families with daughters.
+Schools (within ~1km): Kebun Baru Ridge is across the road from CHIJ St Nicholas Girls' Primary and Secondary School—a major draw for families with daughters.
 Mayflower Primary, Anderson Primary, Yio Chu Kang Secondary, and Presbyterian High School are also nearby.
-The Avenue 1 project sits adjacent to Mayflower Secondary School and is within 1km of Mayflower Primary and Ang Mo Kio Primary.
+Kebun Baru Breeze sits adjacent to Mayflower Secondary School and is within 1km of Mayflower Primary and Ang Mo Kio Primary.

-On-site amenities: The Avenue 2 project is generously equipped, with an eating house, minimart, 4 shops, preschool, and Residents' Network Centre.
-The Avenue 1 project is leaner—just a preschool—but given the proximity to AMK Hub and Mayflower Shopping Centre, daily needs are well covered.
+On-site amenities: Kebun Baru Ridge is generously equipped, with an eating house, minimart, 4 shops, preschool, and Residents' Network Centre.
+Kebun Baru Breeze is leaner—just a preschool—but given the proximity to AMK Hub and Mayflower Shopping Centre, daily needs are well covered.

 Investment and resale outlook